wattersnathen/clicktripz/README.md

 # Notes
 * Was developed on a Windows Machine
-* Recently the popout started showing a different window being opened: `pseudo_window_redirect.php?...` is now in the URL
+* Recently the pop under started showing a different window being opened: `pseudo_window_redirect.php?...` is now in the URL